Van Life Guide: How To Build A DIY Camper Van Conversion

 A DIY van conversion can range from a few hundred dollars to thousands.
 Knowing what’s possible to put in your camper will help give you an idea of what you want vs what you need.
 There is no right way to convert a van to a camper.
 It does not take an expert or a skilled carpenter to build a van.

 We’ve created this guide to help you decide how to build your camper.
-We’ve spent over two years living in a converted camper van and conversed with hundreds of other van life experts to give you the best van life ideas.
+We’ve spent over two years living in a van conversion and talked with hundreds of other vanlife experts to give you the best ideas.
 Below you’ll find the most up to date information about how to build a DIY camper conversion.

 Quick Links: DIY Camper Van Conversion Plans